 I approached the camp for the first time after nightfall.
 I was greeted first by a pack of growling husky-mutts who calmed down after they recognized Slava, the camp leader.
 As we walked closer I began to hear deep guttural grunting from the unseen reindeer grazing in the woods around me.
 Slava explained that in the summer months, the reindeer would scatter through the surrounding hills and graze at night while the temperature was cool and the mosquitoes were fewer.
 The collective kept 400 head of reindeer that are only corralled during the hours prior to a migration.
 During the day the reindeer return to camp to escape the heat and the clouds of blood-sucking insects.
 The four tents of the camp are arranged in a circle alongside a series of fire pits which are tended throughout the day.
 Two tents were used by herders and their family members visiting during the summer.
 The other two tents housed the single “ranch hands.”
 I was in one of these tents.
 The reindeer gather within the tent circle while the smoking fires drive away the swarming insects.

 Traditionally Evenki tents were made of birch bark in the summer and reindeer fur in the winter.
-Since they began to be conscripted into the Soviet army however, they have adopted canvas tents similar to what the army uses.
+Since the time they began to be conscripted into the Soviet army however, they adopted canvas tents similar to what the army uses.
 This change likely may have occurred because the portability of the light fabric was a huge benefit during migrations.
 They are harder to keep warm, but firewood is not in short supply in the Taiga.

 Inside the tents the open floor is lined with soft branches.
 In the center of the tent is a small wood burning stove with a tea kettle atop.
 Reindeer hides act as mattress pads and blankets.
 A single hand-powered radio transmitter in the corner of one tent functioned as the only form of outside communication.
 Calls went directly to the district dispatch.
 The dispatch would relay typed messages from the villagers to the distant camps and could accept incoming messages as well.
 Against the opposite tent pole leaned the hunting rifles—including WWII-era Mosin m/44 carbines.
 At night I would drink thick black tea or vodka around the stove before lying down on the fur pad to sleep and in the early mornings I would awake to the grunting and shuffling of the returning reindeer.

 Lepushki and black tea usually constitute breakfast while lunch and dinner consisted of unseasoned, boiled reindeer meat.
 This was to be eaten with one’s fingers and a hunting knife.
 The meat was gamey and delicious.
 All parts of the reindeer are eaten.
-First to be eaten are the quickly
+First to be eaten are the quickly perishable organ meats: brains, eyes, kidneys, liver, and heart.
+Bones are boiled and broken and the jellied marrow eaten.
+Depending on the season, even the antlers can be roasted and eaten.
+Pits, dug into the earth and covered with sticks and rocks, functioned as makeshift refrigerators.

 Seven or eight times richer than goat milk, reindeer milk is thick—bordering on the texture of yogurt—and serves as the most important source of vitamins in the Evenki diet.
 Children too young to hunt usually spend the day milking the reindeer, or else gathering wild berries and fishing.
 Berries mixed with fresh reindeer milk are an especial treat.
 Before each meal, a small portion of the food is fed to the fire spirit who is thought to protect the camp.